bhavsec/reconspider/README.md

 ### Setting up the enviornment

-Step 1 - Download ReconSpider on your system.
+Step 1 - cloning ReconSpider on your system.

 In order to install ReconSpider simply clone the github repository.
 Below is the command which you can use in order to clone ReconSpider repository.
 ```